appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-k8s.md

         APPSMITH_CUSTOM_DOMAIN: ""
       ```

-### 3. Change configurations for Helm context
+### Configure values.yaml

-Goal: Change configurations in `values.yaml` after migrating from step 2, this will ensure that Helm chart can run properly with internal `Redis` & `MongoDB` service.
+Change configurations in `values.yaml` after migrating from step 2, this will ensure that Helm chart can run properly with internal `Redis` & `MongoDB` service.
+Change `MongoDB URI` with internal host: In the old Kubernetes stack, `MongoDB` has been deployed as a separated resource in the cluster.

-* Steps
-  * Change `MongoDB URI` with internal host.
-    * Add additional configuration for initial credential of `MongoDB`
-    * Replace `Redis URL` with local URL
-* Action
-  * Change `MongoDB URI` with internal host: In the old Kubernetes stack, `MongoDB` has been deployed as a separated resource in the cluster.
 In the new Helm chart, we use the internal `MongoDB` service and configure it as `ReplicaSet`.
 Therefore, we will need to perform following action for Helm context:

-    * Change the host in the `APPSMITH_MONGODB_URI` from `mongo-service` to `localhost`.
+  1. Change the host in the `APPSMITH_MONGODB_URI` from `mongo-service` to `localhost`.
-    * Remove query parameter in the URI if they exist.
+  2. Remove query parameter in the URI if they exist.
-  * Add additional configuration for initial credential of `MongoDB`: You will need to add 2 new variables that are `APPSMITH_MONGODB_USER` & `APPSMITH_MONGODB_PASSWORD` with values of user & password of the `MongoDB` .
+  3. Add additional configuration for initial credential of `MongoDB`: You will need to add 2 new variables that are `APPSMITH_MONGODB_USER` & `APPSMITH_MONGODB_PASSWORD` with values of user & password of the `MongoDB` .
-  * Replace `Redis URL` with local URL: Same as `MongoDB`, in the new Helm chart, we also use the internal `Redis` service.
+  4. Replace `Redis URL` with local URL: Same as `MongoDB`, in the new Helm chart, we also use the internal `Redis` service.
 Therefore, changing the host from `redis-service` to `localhost` (or `127.0.0.1`) is necessary action here.
-* Verify
-  *   Take the example as in the `Verify` step in section 2, after changing configuration, we will have the section `applicationConfig` with values as below:
+  5. Verify- Take the example as in the `Verify` step in section 2, after changing configuration, we will have the section `applicationConfig` with values as below:

       ```
       applicationConfig: